-GAHAR hospital GAHAR hospital standards 2021 Details of changes standards 2025 4) Adda I mass 500 WFM.01 KW: Workforce Laws and regulations WFM.01 KW: Workforce Laws and regulations Added new EOCs: (EOC.01 There is qualified staff to manage and develop workforce).
+GAHAR hospital GAHAR hospital Details of changes standards 2025 standards 2021 WFM.01 KW: Workforce Laws and regulations WFM.01 KW: Workforce Laws and regulations Added new EOCs: (EOC.01 There is qualified staff to manage and develop workforce).
 (EOC.02 The hospital identifies all applicable laws, regulations and norms that guide workforce management).
 (EOC.03 Responsible staff members are aware of laws, regulations and norms that guide workforce management).
-Madified EOC: (EOC.04 Workforce is 2) Modified EOC: (EOC.04 Workforce is managed and developed according to applicable laws and regulations and norms that guide workforce management).
+Modified EOC: (EOC.04 Workforce is managed and developed according to applicable laws and regulations and norms that guide workforce management).
 WFM.02 KW: Staffing Plan WFM.02 KW: Staffing Plan Rephrasing of standard statement to be: (The hospital develops a staffing plan to ensure that the provided services are consistent with patient needs, hospital mission, and professional practice recommendations).
-WFM.03 WFM.03 1) Rephrasing of standard statement to be: KW: Recruitment process KW: Recruitment (The hospital implements a uniform recruitment process).
-WFM.04 KW: Job Description WFM.04 KW: Job Description 1) Rephrasing EOCs: (EOC.02: Job descriptions address each position's responsibilities, required qualifications, and reporting structure).
+WFM.03 KW: Recruitment process WFM.03 KW: Recruitment 1.
+Rephrasing of standard statement to be: (The hospital implements a uniform recruitment process).
+WFM.04 KW: Job Description WFM.04 KW: Job Description Rephrasing EOCs: (EOC.02: Job descriptions address each position's responsibilities, required qualifications, and reporting structure).
 (EOC.04 The job description is signed by the staff and kept in the staff's file).
-2) Modified EOC (EOC.03 On assignment, the job description is discussed with staff members, including independent WFM.05 KW: Verifying credentials WFM.05 KW: Verifying credentials practitioners).
-1) Rephrasing of standard statement to be: (Staff credentials are collected, evaluated, and verified).
-2) Rephrasing of EOCs: (EOC.01 & EOC.03) 3) Added a new EOC: (EOC.04 Credible efforts are utilized for the verification from
+Modified EOC (EOC.03 On assignment, the job description is discussed with staff members, including independent practitioners).
+WFM.05 KW: Verifying credentials WFM.05 KW: Verifying credentials Rephrasing of standard statement to be: (Staff credentials are collected, evaluated, and verified).
+Rephrasing of EOCs: (EOC.01 &amp; EOC.03) Added a new EOC: (EOC.04 Credible efforts are utilized for the verification from the primary sources either directly or through a third party).